MicrosoftDocs/appcenter-docs/docs/push/send-notification.md

 # Sending Push Notifications

-The Visual Studio App Center Push service (ACPs) offers two ways to send notifications to registered devices:
+The Visual Studio App Center Push (ACP) service offers two ways to send notifications to registered devices:

 + Using the App Center Portal (described in this document)
 + Using the [App Center Push API](~/push/rest-api.md)

 ## Create a notification

-To create a notification using the ACPs, complete the following steps:
+To create a notification using ACP, complete the following steps:

 1. Log into [App Center](https://appcenter.ms).
 2. Using the project navigator on the left side of the page, select the your user account or the organization where the app project is defined, then select the app project from the list that appears.
 3. In the project navigator that opens, select **Push**.
-4. If you've already configured the ACPs, then App Center opens the app project's Push **Notifications** section and lists the existing **Campaigns** for the selected app.
+4. If you've already configured ACP, then App Center opens the app project's Push **Notifications** section and lists the existing **Campaigns** for the selected app.
 If App Center opens the Push getting started page, then you've not configured the service; complete the App Center Push configuration as described in [Configuring the Push Service](~/push/service-config.md) before returning here.
 5. In the upper-right corner of the page, click the **Send notification** button.

 At this point, App Center opens the **Send notification** wizard and walks you through the process of creating a campaign and sending the notification.
 The process consists of the following steps: